 Meet our Board

 Don Eben has been an industry leader in telecommunications for 27 years.
 Currently, he owns Core Network Strategies, a telecommunications contracting corporation which assesses needs and implements solutions in telecommunications companies across the nation.
 A natural entrepreneur, Don excels in finding problems and creating solutions for businesses.
 He holds an undergraduate degree in both mechanical and electrical engineering from John Brown University and an MBA in Finance from Oklahoma City University.
 Partnering with his wife in his own children’s education and even directing local Classical Conversations high school classes, Don is an avid supporter of classical education.
+Mr. Eben serves as board chair.

 For more than twenty-two years, Carrie Eben has championed classical education in both the private school classroom and homeschool arenas and passionately leads teachers and parents in the classical model of education.
 She researches, develops, and delivers customized workshops for administrators, teachers, and parents in both classical school and homeschool settings via Classical Eben Education Consulting (www.classicaleben.com).
 Carrie holds a BSE in Intermediate Education from John Brown University and a MSEd in Curriculum and Instruction from Oklahoma State University.
 She is currently a PhD student in the Humanities at Faulkner University, a Bluestocking in Residence for the Society for Women of Letters, a CiRCE Institute Master Teacher, and an adjunct professor for Integrated Humanities at John Brown University.
+Mrs. Eben serves on both the Committee on Trustees and the Development Committee.

 Jill Ellingson holds a BS in Biology with a minor in Chemistry from John Brown University and has taught for more than 15 years in public, private, and homeschool settings.
 Currently a stay-at-home mom, she is thankful for the flexibility to volunteer in church, school, and the community.
 She co-owns 3 companies with her husband, and they have 4 children, 3 of whom attend SCA.
+Mrs. Ellingson is the Chair of the Committee on Trustees.

 David Ellingson is the president of 3 Siloam Springs-based companies with foci in commercial general contracting, selective demolition, and equipment rental.
 He holds an undergraduate degree in Construction Management with a minor in Business Administration from John Brown University and a master’s degree in Construction Science and Management from Clemson University.
 David enjoys volunteering on other local non-profit boards and has been an adjunct instructor at John Brown University for moire than 10 years.
 He and his wife have 4 children, 3 of whom attend SCA.
+Mr. Ellingson serves as treasurer and on the facilities and finance committees.